Learning Opportunities in Kamloops

 Kamloops is located in School District #73, which also includes the communities of Barriere, Clearwater, Vavenby, Blue River, Chase, Logan Lake, Savona, and Westwold.
-In total there are 33 elementary schools and 13 secondary schools in the District.
+The total number of schools in Kamloops is 22 elementary schools and 7 secondary schools.
 There are several unique types of learning opportunities for students including: a storefront school, International Baccalaureate Program, French Immersion, a renowned program for autistic children, and a virtual school.

 Trades and Technology Program at Norkam Secondary School

 The new NorKam Trades and Technology Centre provides new skills training programs in the following areas; mining exploration, development and production, entry-level industrial skills, construction trades training, refrigeration and air conditioning and civil engineering technology.
 The new Centre has four skilled trades training shops with specialized equipment and two classroom areas.
 The Centre has increased the trades training capacity of the school by approximately 100 students and is open to all students within the district.
 The Centre has significantly enhanced the school’s existing skills training facilities and programs, which includes woodworking, metal, electronics, and automotive shops, as well as drafting, graphics, photo, computer and media labs.

 There are three private schools; Kamloops Christian School, Our Lady of Perpetual Help (OLPH), and St. Ann’s Academy.
 In addition, there are many other distance learning programs and facilities that operate in the area.